 However, after a few hours of typing, I quickly became annoyed with the whole fake clicking sound.
 Thankfully, you can get rid of it.
 It instantly reminded me of the time when Internet Explorer would make that annoying clicking sound whenever you refreshed a web page or clicked on a link.

-If you want to disable the clicking sound when typing on the touch or type cover, here’s how you do it.
+If you want to disable the clicking sound when typing on the touch or type cover, here’s how you do it in Windows 8.
+Below this, I’ll also explain how to do it in Windows 10.
 First, you need to swipe from the right side of the device to the left to bring up the Charms bar.

 Now you want to tap on Change PC Settings at the very bottom.